daronphang/programming-resources/networking/authentication/JWT.md

 #### Private claims

-Custom claims created to share information between parties that agree on using them and are neither registed or public.
+Custom claims created to share information between parties that agree on using them and are neither registered or public.

 ## Storing JWT on Client-Side